PET for bone imaging: Known Issues

-Measuring Ki
+Measuring Ki using serial/dynamic PET images

 The quantification of dynamic PET studies to measure Ki requires the measurement of the skeletal time-activity curves (TAC) from the region of interest (ROI) and the arterial input function (AIF), which can be measured in various different ways.
 However, the most common is to correct the image-based blood time-activity curves using several venous blood samples taken at discrete time points while the patient is scanned.
 The calculation of rate constants or Ki requires three steps: